EJohannaMD/ClimaMetrics/docs/INDICATORS.md

 ### Definition
 IOD quantifies the average excess indoor temperature above comfort level during occupied periods.

+**Important for Power BI Export:** IOD values are only exported for occupied hours.
+Non-occupied hours are excluded (NaN), ensuring the denominator only counts hours when the space is actually in use.

 ### Formula
 ```
 IOD = Σ(Top - Tcomf)⁺ / Σ(Occupied_hours)